michaelmeng998/htn-2020-backend/readme.md

 /users/<id> [GET]
 ```

-This endpoint gets a specific user with certain <id> from the database.
+This endpoint gets a specific user with a certain \<id> from the database.
 The user object includes picture url, name, company, longitude, latitude, phone, email, and all of their attended events.

-An example successful response for user <id> = 1212 :
+An example successful response for user \<id> = 1212 :

 ```json
 {